WesleyG/nodejs1/readme.md

 -- July 2014 --
 Node Beginner Book
-Left off at "Ok, then why is that a problem?
-The short answer: because we will run into problems if one the request handlers wants to make use of a non-blocking operation in the future."
+Left off at "The start handler will respond from within the anonymous exec() callback, and the upload handler still simply replies with “Hello Upload”, but now by making use of the response object."

 -- old from June 2014 --